There are many types of Mormons in the world – not just the LDS Church in Utah.

 We believe in thinking and acting rationally.
-We welcome discovery, and value knowledge of any kind, from any source.
+We welcome new knowledge and discovery.

 We believe we existed before this life, and we believe we will exist, in some form, after this life.
 In the meantime, we believe in expanding our knowledge and always improving.
 We believe that progression is eternal.